Solange Knowles Speaks Out After Being Accused Of Cheating On Alan Ferguson With Her Manager, John Boggard

-Solange Knowles is addressing the allegations that she left her soon-to-be-ex-husband Alan Ferguson for her current manager.
+Solange Knowles is addressing the allegations that she left her soon-to-be-ex-husband, Alan Ferguson, for her current manager.

 The “Don’t Touch My Hair” singer used her Instagram page to address the rumors that she and her manager, John Boggard, were having an affair during her marriage to Ferguson.
 According to Page Six, reports about Solange’s infidelity began to surface shortly after she announced to her 4.1 million Instagram followers that she had decided to end her marriage.
-The singer then posted a picture of a paparazzi photo of her and Boggard walking outside.
-The two are both wearing casual attire, with Solange wearing sweat pants, a black and green graphic t-shirt and sunglasses.
-Boggard is seen wearing a white top and khaki pants.
+In her Instagram stories, the singer then posted a picture of a paparazzi photo of herself and Boggard walking outside.
+The two are both wearing casual attire, with Solange wearing sweat pants, a black and green graphic t-shirt, and sunglasses.
+Boggard, meanwhile, was wearing a white top and khaki pants.

 In the post, Solange wrote in black lettering to confirm that she isn’t currently dating Boggard.
 She also took the opportunity to apologize to her manager for the rumors.